himefei/Lifeink/README.md

 # Lifeink Chrome Extension

 Lifeink is a Chrome extension that leverages the power of LLMs and SLMs via the Ollama API to enhance your writing.
 It provides a range of features directly accessible through a right-click context menu, allowing you to improve text on any webpage.
 You can also add custom prompts to archive your specific outcomes.
-This project is heavly inspired by https://github.com/zlwaterfield/scramble
+This project is heavly inspired by https://github.com/zlwaterfield/scramble with OLLAMA API support.

 # Screenshot

 ![Right-click context menu](assets/rightclick.png)